recampbell/enrollio/README.markdown

   * Tracking enrollment/completion of safety training
   * Tracking meeting attendance

-Enrollio is currently being developed for use by Bworks [[http://bworks.org]].
+Enrollio is currently being developed for use at [St. Louis Bworks](http://bworks.org).

 Bworks is the umbrella organization for Byteworks and Bicycleworks located in Saint Louis, Missouri